-There are many stops along the way through the paths of the Silk Road in China, these are the ones I have visited and some stops that are worth making along the way.
+There are many stops along the way on the paths of the Silk Road in China, these are the ones I have visited and some stops that are worth making along the way.

 Now technically, Beijing isn’t a stop on the Silk Road, but it is a great place in China to start and a great place to use for a base.
 There is far more English spoken here than anywhere else in China and it is a great place to start to get your bearings.